PhumipatJ/streamlit_website_ml_nn/README.md

+**Note:** If you can't find the topic you're looking for in this repository, please refer to this README for details.

 # Intelligent System (040613701) - KMUTNB

 This project is part of the **Intelligent System (040613701)** course at **King Mongkut's University of Technology North Bangkok (KMUTNB)**.